Rittō, Shiga: History

 Rittō is part of ancient Ōmi Province.
 In 1487, during the Sengoku period, the area of Magari, which today is part of Rittō, was the site of a battle between the shogun Ashikaga Yoshihisa against Rokkaku Takayori and allied ninja from Iga and Kōka ikki.
 The forces of Rokkaku, Iga, and Kōka defeated those of the shogun, and the ninja gained significant fame from their military actions.

 During the Edo Period, much of the area which became Rittō was under control of either Zeze Domain or was tenryo territory directly administered by the Tokugawa shogunate.
 The area was organized into villages within Kurita District, Shiga with the establishment of the modern municipalities system on April 1, 1889.
 On October 1, 1954 the villages of Konze, Hayama, Haruta and Daihō were merged to create the town of Rittō.

 The kanji characters for Rittō are "chestnut" (栗; kuri) and "East" (東; higashi), despite the fact that Rittō is located in western Japan and is not known for chestnut trees.
 The name was taken from its location in the eastern portion of former Kurita District (栗太郡; Kurita-gun).

-The Japan Racing Association opened the Ritto Horse Training Center on November 11, 1969, and has been one of the two major training centers for race horses in Japan.
+The Japan Racing Association opened the Ritto Training Center on November 11, 1969, and has been one of the two major training centers for race horses in Japan.

 Rittō was raised to city status on October 1, 2001.